-Gazeable Stories to the Moon is an immersive storytelling prototype.
+Gazeable Stories is an immersive storytelling prototype.
 Built using Unity for the Oculus platform.
 The user experience is a simple gaze-based interface, the story is complex.
 Not wanting to use traditional 2D menu systems, this first phase design offers participants a 3D experience while exploring the embedded stories and story objects.
 In the next phase of design participants can grab, pick up and manipulate 3D story objects and have 360 experiences.
 We plan to build out the experience for the Oculus Go, Lenovo Mirage Solo and HTC’s VIVE Focus.
 Popular consumer platforms to follow include: Google Cardboard, Google Daydream and Samsung VR .

 Learn more about this non-fiction narrative project at Letter From Cloudcroft.